mstksg/inCode/copy/entries/hamilton-1.md

 ```

 Now, I hesitate to call this "trivial"...but, I think it really is a
-straightforward direct translation of the definitions, minus some ugly
+straightforward direct translation of the definitions, minus some boilerplate
 conversions back and forth using `r2vec`, `vec2r`, and `vec2l`!

 1. The vector of masses is just `m`
 2. The coordinate function is just `f`
-3. The jacobian of the coordinate function is just `jacobian f`
+3. The Jacobian of the coordinate function is just `jacobian f`
-4. The second-order jacobian of the coordinate function is just `jacobian2 f`
+4. The Hessian Tensor of the coordinate function is just `hessianF f`
 5. The potential energy function is just `u`
 6. The gradient of the potential energy function is just `grad u`

 The *ad* library automatically generated all of these for us and created a
-perfectly well-formed `System` with all of its gradients and Jacobians by
+perfectly well-formed `System` with all of its gradients and Jacobians and
-giving only the coordinate function and the potential energy function, and in
+Hessians by giving only the coordinate function and the potential energy
-such a clean and concise way!
+function, and in such a clean and concise way!

 ### Equations of Motion